mannubaveja007/AcademicHub-educhain/README.md

 6. Export your completed paper in your preferred format

 ### 🔍 Plagiarism Detection
 The plagiarism detection system works in two ways:

-1. **🤖 Automatic Detection**: Whenever AI generates content, it's automatically checked for plagiarism
+1. **🤖 Automatic Detection**: Whenever AI generates content, it's automatically checked for plagiarism.
-2. **👆 Manual Checking**: Use the "Check Plagiarism" button to analyze any section of your paper
+2. **👆 Manual Checking**: Use the "Check Plagiarism" button to analyze any section of your paper.

 Understanding the results:
 - **📊 Similarity Score**: Overall percentage of potentially plagiarized content
 - **🚦 Severity Classification**:
   - 🟢 Very Low (<10%)
   - 🟡 Low (10-20%)
   - 🟠 Moderate (20-40%)